 You do not necessarily have to take a coffee break, go for a walk, or do stretches every time you take a break as long as you switch to a different type of task.
 There are three basic types of activity – mental, physical, and emotional.
 If you have been working on a mental task requiring intense concentration such as writing a business proposal, a switch to a more physical task such as taking fifteen minutes to set up for your afternoon meeting or an emotional task such as handling e-mail, might be just as relaxing to the mind as a 15- minute chat at the coffee machine.

 The Draugiem Group in Latvia studied employees’ work habits, measuring how much time people spent on various tasks, and comparing this to their productivity levels.
 They found that the length of the workday did not matter as much as how people structured their day.
-People who had the habit of taking short breaks were far more productive than those who worked longer hours.
+People who had the habit of taking short breaks were far more productive than those who worked longer hours at a stretch.

 People in the study who maintained this schedule had a high level of focus in their work.
 For roughly an hour at a time, they were 100% dedicated to the task they needed to accomplish.
 They were able to resist the urge to check e-mail, social media, or phone messages during that time.
 When they started feeling fatigue set in, they took short breaks of 15 minutes or so, and then resumed work, refreshed, for another hour.

 I recommend that you experiment a little yourself to determine what works best for you.
 But it seems that how you structure your workday has a lot to do with your personal productivity and focus.